 These accidents, also known as broadside or T-bone collisions, are where the side of one or more vehicles is impacted.
-These crashes commonly occur at intersections, parking lots and when two vehicles pass on a roadway accounting for about a quarter of passenger vehicle occupant deaths, according to the IIH.
+These crashes commonly occur at intersections, parking lots, and when two vehicles pass on a roadway accounting for about a quarter of passenger vehicle occupant deaths, according to the IIH.

-The results from a side impact collision can be severe but can vary depending on where the vehicle is struck.
+The results from a side-impact collision can be severe but can vary depending on where the vehicle is struck.

 A traffic accident where a vehicle crashes into the vehicle in front of it.
 These are usually due to driver inattention or distraction, tailgating, panic stops, and reduced traction due to irregular road conditions caused by weather.
 Drivers who follow too closely or drive distracted are responsible for most rear-end collisions.

-Rear end collisions account for approximately a fourth of all collisions.
+Rear-end collisions account for approximately a fourth of all collisions.
 When a driver tailgates, he or she reduces the reaction time they have to come to a safe stop.
 Driver distraction is a factor in many rear-end crashes.

 This type of accident is when the front ends of two vehicles hit each other in opposite directions.
 Head-on collisions are an often fatal road traffic accident.
-Being aware of traffic signs, street conditions and staying in your lane play a critical role in avoiding these types of accidents.
+Being aware of traffic signs, street conditions, and staying in your lane play a critical role in avoiding these types of accidents.

 If you have been injured in a car accident, please call the office of Herrman and Herrman to schedule a free consultation at 361-792-2358.
 Our team of experienced lawyers and dedicated staff will ensure you get the answers you need and help you through this difficult process.

 These particular types of crashes are complex and violent in nature.
 More than any other type of crash, rollovers reflect the interaction of the driver, road, vehicle, and environmental factors.
-Although a vehicle’s type has a significant role in the accident, so does driver behavior and road and environmental conditions.
+Although a vehicle’s type has a significant role in the accident, so do driver behavior and road and environmental conditions.